Hali Flickinger's swimming talents earned her a scholarship to the University of Georgia and trips to competitions in Peru, Germany and Russia.

 Flynn, like Flickinger, will compete in the grueling 400 IM which features four strokes, backstroke, breaststroke, butterfly and freestyle.

-"The first time that I tried it, I thought whoa, this is
+"The first time that I tried it, I thought whoa, this is pretty tough," Flynn said.
+"But I stayed with it.

 "I would like to see myself do 4:24 which not too far off my PR (4:29.40)."